Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Feelgood Web Portal

-Managers at client companies were previously using separate web apps to manage orders, bookings, complaints, and invoice data.
-These web apps had inconsistent interface design, weak branding, and a poor user experience – especially on mobile devices.
+Managers at client companies were previously using separate web apps to manage content like orders, bookings, complaints, and invoice data.
+These apps had inconsistent UI design, weak branding, and a poor user experience.
+This web app released in 2017 solved these issues.

-• Gathered features in one place
+• Gathered all features in one place

 • Significantly improved accessibility

-• Reduced workload for internal staff
+• Reduced daily workload for internal staff

 • Played a key role in winning new business